DeadAlready/easy-rbac/README.md

 ## Express

 v4 exports helpers for express middleware rbac checks.
+By default it will return 401 on a negative check.

     import RBAC from 'easy-rbac/express';